 - Sellers who have never listed on a bidding site don't have a buyer feedback record and may not be considered trustworthy.

 - An easy transaction.
 You may not need to place an ad or take a lot of calls.

 - If something unexpectedly goes wrong with the car after the transaction is complete, sellers sometimes feel responsible.

 - The car may sell for less than if it had been exposed to a wider market.

 Wherever you choose to advertise, be sure you know how much time you have to answer calls, how flexible you are on the asking price and how quickly you need to sell.
 Before you begin creating an ad, find out What You'll Need to Start an Ad.

-Holly Day is a product manager at AutoTrader.com.
+Holly Day is a staff writer at AutoTrader.com.